Bookmie-Devs/CssSystemBackend/README.md

 ## News and Blogs Feed
 ![Image](./.readme_assets/news.png)

+## Saving Blogs
+- Just like saving academic resources, students registered on the site can save blogs that they are interested in to later read or have reference to it.
+- This feature works similar to saving academic resources so saved blogs will be seen on the student's dashboard when they login into the system and can also delete it its not needed.

 ---
 ## Contact Us Control Service
 - The Contact us system help users submit complains to excutives in charge of handling complains so they reply back to users with feed back at quick as possible